 This means I only need consider battery life, secure screw in mic connectors, a locking mechanism and something easily worn/hidden.

-Not the Blue Tooth version above, which I probably would not have bothered with, except it was free.
+Not the Blue Tooth version shown above, which I probably would not have bothered with, except it was free.

 I have the Zoom F1 already that could also be used as a worn LAV recorder, but annoyingly the battery door is broken and my fix, a magnetic power pack*, is not wearable and it is already twice the size of the F2 .
 It is also not 32 bit float, so I would be nervous until the results were “in the can”.